You're probably wondering what you should do with your spring break. Actually, probably not, but I'm going to tell you anyway!

 Then, we were very diligent scientists and made some reasonable hypotheses.

-1. The colors will not mix because they are not in water and the paper towels are not attached.
+1. The colors won't mix because they're not in water and the paper towels are not attached.
 (5)

 2. The water will stay, but the food coloring with "walk" over to the empty cups.
 The first empty cup will turn orange.
 The second empty cup will turn green.
 The colored cups will turn clear.
 (1)